Community Service and Volunteering in Lake Atitlan

 Long Term food security

 The most common 'cash' crop in Lake Atitlan is coffee, which in recent times has taken a big hit due to international price drops and diseases like coffee rust.
 When small farmers can't sell their coffee for a price that makes it worth harvesting, they are left with an inedible, non-nutritive product.
 In regions like Guatemala where malnutrition is rampant, diversifying coffee fields to produce nutritional crops is of utmost importance.
-Our project involves planting native avocados in young coffee fields, which diversifies the harvest while acting as a shade crop for coffee, and contributes to the nutrition and health of small farmers and their families.
+During the rainy season, groups will plant native avocados in young coffee fields, which diversifies the harvest while acting as a shade crop for coffee, and contributes to the nutrition and health of small farmers and their families.
+During the dry season, we will establish diversified Permaculture gardens in local households to improve families’ access to nutritious food, promote food security and independence, and support sustainable food production.

 Soil & Water conservation

 Soil and water conservation techniques are surprisingly simple, but also almost always ignored and overlooked.
 When properly employed, crops like coffee and avocados grow better without the need for chemical inputs, erosion is reduced, and nutrients are held in place instead of washing into the rivers and lakes.
+Similarly, these simple techniques can be employed in gardens to maximize water efficiency and improve the health of the soil.
 Keeping soil in its place and slowing water down to hydrate the land are the simplest steps we can take to encourage the health of an ecosystem and the long term sustainability of a small farmer's land.
 In particular, the sensitive ecosystem of Lake Atitlan benefits from the reduced the risk of drought and fire, as well as the growth of more trees and native plant species.

 Preservation of rare avocado varieties